qradiolink/qradiolink/docs/README_MMDVM_operation.md

 </pre>
 Click save to write the settings in the config file.

 * In the Setup -> Radio settings page, choose the number of MMDVM channels to be transmitted, if operating in MMDVM multi-channel mode.
 This number needs to be between 2 and 7 at the moment (default is 3).
 The number of channels which can be transmitted simultaneously is heavily dependent on the CPU power.
-On small ARM platforms, due to the high sample rates involved, it may not be possible to operate more than 1 or 2 channels.
+On small ARM platforms, due to the high sample rates involved internally, it may not be possible to operate more than 1 or 2 channels.
 * Select channel separation (options are currently 12.5 kHz and 25 kHz).
 * Configure the RX frequency which will be the uplink from the radio.
 Set the TX offset (Split) such that the TX frequency of the SDR will be the RX frequency